devdatalab/stata-tex/README.md

 ## INSTALLING

-table_from_tpl() needs to find table_from_tpl.py either in the current folder, or in the folder specified by the Stata global macro $PYTHONPATH.
+table_from_tpl() needs to find table_from_tpl.py either in the current folder, or in the folder specified by the Stata global macro $STATATEX_PATH.

 This has been tested most thoroughly with Python 2.7.
 If you encounter difficulties with other versions of Python, please let me know.